 a limited cash-out refinance to consolidate non-purchase money subordinate financing used for repair of disaster-related property damage to his or her principal residence.
 To be eligible, the subordinate financing, including any draws on an existing HELOC, must post-date the disaster.
 However, the borrower may pay off the entire HELOC through the limited cash-out refinance, provided that a portion of the amount was used for disaster-related expenses to repair property damage to the principal residence.

-All existing guidelines and requirements for limited cash-out refinance transactions listed in this section continue to apply, including those for Texas 50(a)(6) mortgages (see B5-4.1-01, Texas Section 50(a)(6) Mortgage Loans).
+All existing guidelines and requirements for limited cash-out refinance transactions listed in this section continue to apply, including those for Texas Section 50(a)(6) loans (see B5-4.1-01, Texas Section 50(a)(6) Loans).

 The lender must document that the subordinate financing (or a portion of the HELOC) or the entire requested cash-out amount represents funds used for completed disaster-related property repairs.

 Generally, documentation includes copies of receipts, work orders, canceled checks, etc., related to the cost of materials and labor.

 The borrower may not receive any reimbursement for amounts representing his or her sweat equity in connection with the repairs.